Frequently asked questions

 - The pool is divided into 10 lanes.
 Marathon Swimmers start in Lane 1 and swim up and back the lane.
 On returning to the starting end, Marathon Swimmers move up to Lane 2 to swim up and back, repeating this until reaching the end of Lane 10 and completing a set (1km).
 Having swum up and down each of the 10 lanes, exit the pool, travel along the side to start your next kilometre.

-Are tumble turns allowed?
+Are dives and tumble turns allowed?

 - You will need to speak to one of the Marshals, who will inform the Race Director of your intention to retire from the race.
 For any early retirement, a DNF (Did Not Finish) will be recorded.